 “Helping the community, which is a journalist's role, is informing the community about it as a medical condition,” Stoltman said.
 “Because the medical science has been there for decades at this point, but the community doesn't think about it that way.
 And a large reason for that is because the media also doesn't present or think about it that way.”

-Changing the narrative to use language that treats addiction as a brain disease can help reduce stigma and break down barriers to treatment and services that will not only reduce discrimination, but ultimately save lives.
-Marra notes “it really is that big.”
+Changing the narrative to use language that treats addiction as the brain disease it is can help reduce stigma and break down barriers to treatment and services that will not only reduce discrimination, but ultimately can save lives — Marra notes “it really is that big.”